 Music is probably the weakest point of the anime.
-No memorable songs whatsoever, but there aren't ruined scenes with awkward musical scores either.
+No memorable songs whatsoever, but there aren't ruined scenes by awkward musical scores either.

 It might have been only me, but I believe Project Blue Earth SOS starts to change itself more or less around the middle, accelerating the change towards the end.